Krarilotus/Ascension/README.md

 If you intend on playing multiplayer with the setup through [GameRanger](https://www.gameranger.com/) - select the modified Extreme executable in (lobbyExplorer)/Edit/Options/Games.
 Afterwards, open an Extreme lobby and start the game like normal.

+You can read the [Gameplay Tutorial](https://github.com/Krarilotus/BootstrapMultiplayerSetup/blob/main/bootstrapTutorial.md) for basic information on how to play the style.

 If you want to get in touch with the Bootstrap community or need help troubleshooting the installment, join our [Discord server](https://discord.gg/VuVCr8H).

 # Changelog